 And there is another mystery about white people that is loaded with more hypocrisy, and that is the contradictory attitude that they display toward people whom they claim not to like.
 What I mean is that they seem to want to have it both ways, whichever is more convenient for them.
 They adamantly maintain their racist views and hate feelings toward certain people, while at the same time using these same people for whatever they can get from them.
 Women, too, are treated much in the same way by misogynistic males.

-Whites don’t mind a black person serving as their personal maid, cook or chauffeur, but they don’t want this person’s family to occupy a house in the very neighborhood that they are employed.
-A white couple will let a black woman care for and raise their children, but this woman’s own children are not allowed to play with or attend the same school as the children she is caring for!
+Fortunately, it’s not as bad now as it once was.
+Whites didn’t mind a black person serving as their personal maid, cook or chauffeur, but they didn’t want this person’s family to occupy a house in the very neighborhood that they were employed.
+A white couple would let a black woman care for and raise their children, but this woman’s own children were not allowed to play with or attend the same school as the children she was caring for!

 Similarly, restaurants in the South (and other regions, too, I would assume) would hire blacks to work in the kitchen, washing dishes, sweeping the floors and such, but they couldn’t be servers and they wouldn’t let them eat there as customers.
 But conversely, they would let blacks shop at their stores, and while they don’t mind taking their money, they wouldn’t think of hiring them to work there.
 Blacks shopping in clothing stores also were not allowed to try on merchandise.
 If they did not purchase the item after trying it on, it was assumed that no white person would buy it either.
 But how would they even know, unless they were told?
 Would the shop owners and clerks deliberately jeopardize a potential sale?
 But maybe so.
 “Uh, you don’t want to buy those shoes, ma’am.
 A nigger tried them on last week.“ At some exclusive country clubs they would not hire blacks at all, for even the most menial of jobs.
 See how unreasonably fickle and confused white people are?
 There is no rhyme or reason to their duplicity.